-In previous sections, we've seen over and over again that confidence intervals computed by statistical tests will be narrower in experiments that include more samples.
-In this section, we will use our knowledge of how CIs (and, equivalently, p-values) vary with N to plan experiments of an appropriate size.
+We've seen over and over again that confidence intervals computed by statistical tests will be narrower in experiments that include more samples.
+In this section, we will use our knowledge of how CIs (and, equivalently, p-values) vary with n to plan experiments of an appropriate size.

 Before we begin, it is important to recall that it is not valid to incrementally add samples to a study until you obtain a significant result.
-In other words, if you perform an experiment with a sample size of six and obtain a p-value of 0.07, you can't go back to the bench and add two more samples so you can rerun your statistics with N=8.
+In other words, if you perform an experiment with a sample size of six and obtain a p-value of 0.07, you can't go back to the bench and add two more samples so you can rerun your statistics with n = 8, because you'd be understating your Type I error rate.
+But, of course, the motivation in adding more n is to reduce the Type II error rate.
 Since this probably isn't an argument you want to get into with your PI, it is a really good idea to carefully consider experimental design and sample size up front.